mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 const valid = validate(event);
 ```

 Lastly we will modify the conditional statement at the end of the handler function, which writes the data to our table.
 This will now log any errors if the input is not valid, and only write to the table if it is valid.
-Since we are changing this block of code anyway, we will also take this opportunity to change our implementation of docClient.put() to utilize promise chaining.
+Since we are changing this block of code anyway, we will also take this opportunity to change our implementation of docClient.put() to utilize Promise chaining.

 ```javascript
 	if (!valid) {